support@psrcompliance.com +91 87961 04190 WhatsApp

 Packaging Waste

-Brand owners are responsible for recovering packaging materials.
+Brand owners are responsible for recovering packaging materials and ensuring they are recycled or reused in compliance with EPR targets.

 Role of the Pollution Control Board